-Workers’ compensation is a type of insurance that provides medical benefits and wage replacement to employees who are injured or become ill due to their job.
+Workers’ compensation is a type of insurance that provides medical benefits and wage replacement to employees who are injured or become ill due to their jobs.
 In Georgia, workers’ compensation is a no-fault system, which means that employees are entitled to benefits regardless of who caused their injury or illness.
 So you can get paid for workers’ comp in Georgia even if your mistake caused your injuries.

 Who Is Eligible for Georgia Workers’ Compensation?

 In Georgia, almost all employees are eligible for workers’ compensation benefits from Day One on the job.
 Georgia workers’ compensation law requires all businesses with three or more employees to carry workers’ compensation insurance.
 This includes both full-time and part-time employees, as well as seasonal workers.
-Certain types of workers, such as domestic servants, farm workers, and railroad employees, are exempt from this requirement.
-Freelance workers are generally not considered employees of a company.
+If the employer does not have insurance, they are responsible for paying the benefits themselves.

-In order to determine whether someone is considered an “employee” under the Workers’ Compensation Act, Georgia courts use tests such as whether the employer has the right to control how the work is done, whether the employer can fire the worker, and whether the employer benefits from the worker’s services.
+To determine whether someone is considered an “employee” under the Workers’ Compensation Act, Georgia courts use tests such as whether the employer has the right to control how the work is done, whether the employer can fire the worker, and whether the employer benefits from the worker’s services.

 Payment of wages is also a factor, but it alone does not decide the worker’s status as an employee.
 Other factors like tax forms and wage reports are also relevant but not decisive in determining if there is an employer-employee relationship.
 The Georgia Workers Compensation Act does not apply to “farm laborers” under O.C.G.A. § 34-9-2(a)(2) (“This chapter shall not apply to … farm laborers.”).

 If you are injured on the job in Georgia, you may be eligible for workers’ compensation benefits.
-You should report your injury to your employer as soon as possible, and seek medical attention immediately.
-Failure to report your injury within 30 days could jeopardize your ability to receive benefits.
+You should report your injury to your employer immediately and seek medical attention immediately.
+Employees must report work-related injuries to their employer within 30 days of the accident, and claims must be filed with the State Board of Workers’ Compensation within one year from the date of injury or the last authorized treatment, as required by Georgia Code § 34-9-80 and § 34-9-82.

 What Benefits Are Available Through Georgia Workers’ Compensation?